 Researchers have also started to study computational and informational constraints placed on the agents participating in a mechanism.
-Mechanism design has traditionally assumed that the agents know their preferences over different outcomes, and the mechanism problem is to simply get the agents to reveal this information.
+Mechanism design has traditionally assumed that the agents' know their preferences over different outcomes, and the mechanism problem is to simply get the agents to reveal this information.
 However, in many settings agents do not know their preferences and instead must learn them by computing or acquiring information (at some cost).
 One model which has been studied allows an agent the choice between participating in the mechanism without knowing its true preferences or paying a fee to learn them.
 Questions asked using this model include what sort of incentives are required for agents to acquire information about their own preferences [1], and how does information acquisition depend on the rules of the mechanism [2, 13, 14].

 It has also been noted that an agent's decision as to whether to compute or gather information about it's own preferences can depend on the preferences of other agents [15].
-We have proposed explicitly modeling the computing and information gathering actions of agents, along with the decisions they make when deciding how to use their computing or information gathering resources.
-In particular, our model allows agents to compute or gather information on other agents' preferences.
-We placed this deliberative-agent model into a game theoretic framework, and have analyzed classic bargaining and auction mechanisms in order to gain an understanding of the impact that computational and information gathering constraints have on agents' strategic behavior [7, 8].
+Larson and Sandholm have proposed explicitly modelling the computing and information gathering actions of agents, along with the decisions they make when deciding how to use their computing or information gathering resources.
+In particular, they allow agents to compute or gather information on other agents' preferences.
+They have placed their deliberative-agent model into a game theoretic framework, and have analyzed different classic bargaining and auction mechanisms in order to gain an understanding of the impact that computational and information gathering constraints have on agents' strategic behavior [7, 8].

-In this paper, using the deliberative-agent model, we ask the question "Is it possible to design mechanisms explicitly for deliberative agents?"
+In this paper, using the Larson-Sandholm deliberative-

+agent model, we ask the question "Is it possible to design mechanisms explicitly for deliberative agents?"
 In particular, we wish to know whether it is possible to create mechanisms which reduce the strategic and deliberative burden of agents.
 We propose a set of three intuitive properties that we would like mechanisms for deliberative agents to have.
-We show that in general it is not possible to design interesting mechanisms which have all three of our desired properties.
+We show that in general, it is not possible to design interesting mechanisms which have all three of our desired properties.
 While our main result is negative, it opens up several fascinating research directions.

 The rest of the paper is organized in the following way.
 In the next two sections we provide background material needed for the results.
 In particular we present the basic mechanism design concepts used in the paper, and describe the deliberative-agent model.
 In Section 4 we present our results.
-We describe the properties we believe mechanisms for deliberative agents should have, show
+We describe the properties we believe mechanisms for deliberative agents should have, show that any direct mechanism will be prone to a phenomena called strategicdeliberation, and show that in general, interesting mechanisms can not satisfy our desired properties.
+We conclude the paper with a discussion of the implications of our results and describe some interesting future research directions.